How To Make A Wood Christmas Tree Box To Cover The Stand

 - (8) 1 X 4 pieces to 7″ long.

 - (4) 1 X 8 pieces to 19″ long.
 You can use plywood for this part instead of 1X8.
 I just used the supplies I had on hand.

 SAND, PAINT AND ASSEMBLE BOX

 - Find the best face of each board and sand smooth.
 I used a rough grit sanding disc first and then moved to a fine grit.
 Make sure to sand all the ends, as they will be exposed.

 - Using your Kreg Jig, drill your pocket holes.
 To learn how to use a Kreg Jig, watch this video.

 - Assemble each of the four sides of the box first, then join the sides together.
 Note: If you are going to paint the center of the sides red, it will be easier to do this before you attach them.
 If you are applying the white vinyl Nordic Star, you will need to add a coat of Polycrylic over the red paint, before you place your vinyl.
 Also, now is the time to paint the rest of the box white.
 Make sure to wipe all of the pieces down and prime them before painting.

 - Attach the 1X8 pieces with brad nailer to complete the box.

-This project turned out beautiful!
-I will enjoy this Christmas Tree Collar for years to come and maybe some day pass this special handmade item on to one of my children.
-Subscribe below to gain access to my free cut file library (which includes the Nordic Star pattern) and my blog newsletter.
-Leave a comment so I can get to know you!
-Also, check out this related post (Tips for Christmas Decorating).
+This project turned out so cute!
+I will enjoy this Christmas Tree Box for years to come and maybe some day pass this special handmade item on to one of my children.